Written by Aaron Munz | Legally Reviewed By Yvonne Waterman | Edited By Walter Pacheco | Last Update: December 6, 2024

 Manufacturers of Products Shipyard Workers Use

-Johns-Manville was one of the largest manufacturers of asbestos-containing materials for the shipbuilding industry.
-Other major ACM manufacturers include Burnham Holdings, Foster Wheeler and Pryor Giggey Co.
+Johns-Manville was a top maker of asbestos shipbuilding materials.
+Others include Burnham Holdings, Foster Wheeler and Pryor Giggey Co.

 Asbestos Companies

-• Burnham Holdings: Burnham made asbestos pipe insulation used in shipyards when installing or repairing pipes.
+• Burnham Holdings: Burnham made asbestos pipe insulation for shipyards.
+Workers used it when installing or repairing pipes.

-• Foster Wheeler: Foster made marine-grade boilers that shipyard workers installed onto Navy vessels and commercial ships.
+• Foster Wheeler: Foster made marine-grade boilers.
+Shipyard workers installed them on Navy and commercial ships.

-• GAF Corporation: The Navy contracted GAF, formerly Ruberoid Company, to insulate ships with various asbestos products, including heat panels, pipe coverings, boiler jackets and asbestos cement.
+• GAF Corporation: The Navy contracted GAF to insulate ships with various asbestos products.
+They included heat panels, pipe coverings, boiler jackets and asbestos cement.

-• Johns Manville: JM produced products for the Navy and private industries that were used in the repair of ships, including Transite asbestos cement, block insulation, heat panels, weatherproofing coatings and adhesives.
+• Johns Manville: JM made products to repair ships for the Navy and private industries.
+These included transite asbestos cement, block insulation, heat panels and weatherproofing coatings and adhesives.

-• Keasbey & Mattison: K&M made corrugated asbestos cement used in the construction of shipyards.
+• Keasbey & Mattison: K&M made corrugated asbestos cement used to build shipyards.
 It also sold asbestos textiles used to make fireproof sails.

-• Pryor Giggey Co.: This company made asbestos insulation used on marine-grade boilers.
+• Pryor Giggey Co.: This company made asbestos insulation for marine-grade boilers.

-Many of the companies that produce ACMs attempted to shift the blame for shipyard asbestos exposure to the U.S. Navy.
-Because of laws protecting the Navy from asbestos lawsuits, many shipyard workers who develop mesothelioma instead hold asbestos manufacturers liable for the disease.
-Courts have found numerous civil shipyard owners and operators liable for asbestos-related diseases.
+Manufacturers tried to blame shipyard asbestos exposure on the U.S. Navy.
+Laws protect the Navy from asbestos lawsuits.
+Shipyard workers who develop mesothelioma instead hold asbestos manufacturers liable for the disease.
+Courts have held shipyard owners and operators liable as well.

 Shaun Bigbie